 Fabien Leroux, an experienced diver and swimmer, has set himself the challenge of swimming across the Atlantic alone.
 His only companion will be the raft specially made for the crossing, which will drift beside him while he swims and on which he will sleep.
 The boat is 14ft long and 2.5ft wide, It will drift thanks to two small propellers, on which rudders will be fixed.
 This will allow not to lose the cap and not to drift, as they will be plugged to and electronic GPS.
 Moreover, solars panels will be installed on the raft, to have constant electricity.
 Learn more about the raft

 It is a 50 days adventure for 2435 miles.
-The departure will be from Cape Verde, to reach the island of Barbados.
+The departure will be from Cape Verde, to reach the island of Martinique.
 Our athlete will jump into the water on December 16, 2022.
 This date was chosen because the sea currents will be ideal to keep the course.
 The trade winds are favorable and reduce the risk of storms.

 Such a feat requires significant physical and mental training.
 Fabien trains daily: 45 minutes to an hour of jogging and 2 hours of swimming per day.
 To supervise this preparation, he has surrounded himself with the best professionals in the sports and health fields.
 Know more about the team